 Your premium is largely based on your driving situation in this age range, especially if you’re covering teen drivers.
 Take the time to pinpoint coverage needs, and then consider multiple providers for the best rates.

-Common car insurance questions for over-40s
+Common questions about over-40 car insurance

 Ask an Expert